Leafwing-Studios/fop-rules/docs/rules/downtime-activities.md

 Focus on rest and enjoy yourself.

 Remove an additional stack of exhaustion or restore half your maximum life.

-## Research
-Discover how to create a new affix.
-You must know the **recipe** for an affix in order to use it in the Enchant downtime activity, unless it is a common affix.

-When you use this downtime activity, select an affix, then:
-1. Spend 5 essence crystals, consumed in the experimentation process.
-1. Make an enchanting skill check,
-1. If you succeed, you learn the recipe for this affix.

-If you have access to a relevant **source of knowledge,** you have advantage on this skill check and do not need to spend essence crystals.
-Each crafting skill uses a different source of knowledge:
-* Animism: you have free access to a monster (or some trophy from that monster) who has the desired enchantment.
-* Arcana: you have free access to some sort of book, teacher or other documentation.
-* Geomatics: you are at a font of power that shares an element with the enchantment in question.
-* Tinkering: you have free access to an existing item with that affix.

-You may use any source of knowledge regardless of crafting skill when learning new consumable affixes.

 ## Resupply
 Purchase supplies, borrow them from the locals or scavenge them from the surrounding environment.
 Reset the party’s Supplies die to a d6 and remove all existing adventuring gear that you have.
 The details of how and where you resupply influence the plausibility of having various useful pieces of equipment; it’s trivial to find firewood in the middle of a dark forest but quite hard to come across a new set of lockpicks.